wso2/docs-is/en/docs/learn/multi-attribute-login.md

 ## Using Multi Attribute login
 When multi-attribute login is configured in WSO2 IS, application users can use any of the configured attributes to login.

-### Example: Allow users to use mobile number as a login identifier.
+### Example: Allow users to use mobile number as a login identifier

 1. Configure Multi Attribute login for the claim `http://wso2.org/claims/mobile`.
 2. Go to the My Account URL: (`https://localhost:9443/myaccount`).